overmindstudios/BlenderUpdater/README.md

 ## Compiled releases
 ### Windows
 You can grab the release .zip, extract it and execute BlenderUpdater.exe.
-Freezing is done via pyinstaller (`pyinstaller -F --noconsole BlenderUpdater.py`)
+Freezing is done via pyinstaller (`pyinstaller --icon=icon.ico --onefile --windowed BlenderUpdater.py`)

 ### Linux & OSX
 Frozen binary files for Linux and OSX coming soon.
 As of now, just run "python BlenderUpdater.py" (make sure that the dependencies are met).